tylercmcglobal/app-be/readme.md

 ### Locally

-In order to test the hello function locally, run the following command:
+In order to test the function locally, run the following command:

 - `npm run dev` if you're using NPM
 - `yarn dev` if you're using Yarn